 !
 The substantive requirements for appeals under Art.
 52 para.
 1 APA must be complied with.

 !
-Submissions and accompanying documents may still be filed in hard copy (printed form) with the Federal Administrative Court within the set time limit, for example by post or by remitting the documents to a Swiss representation abroad, in accordance with the APA.
+It’s still possible and permissible in accordance with the APA to file submissions and the relevant accompanying documents in hard copy with the Federal Administrative Court within the set time limit, for example by post or by remitting the documents to a Swiss representation abroad.

 !
 Court documents (e.g. interim decisions, judgments, notifications) produced by the Federal Administrative Court are delivered to the parties in non-electronic form, usually by post.